Rural drinking water supply to remote communities

-Understanding each communities treatment requirements and connection to ancient puna
+Understood each communities treatment requirements and connection to their ancient puna

-Over the last 12 months, beginning in 2021, FILTEC have worked alongside Crown Infrastructure Partners and local marae to deliver six new water treatment plants.
+Over the past 12 months, starting in 2021, FILTEC has collaborated with Crown Infrastructure Partners and local marae to construct six new water treatment plants.

-The process began with identifying each marae’s water source and volume requirements.
-With on-site training and support being a key deliverable, it was also critical for FILTEC to develop water treatment solutions suitable for rural site owners to carry out basic operation and maintenance.
+The process commenced by identifying each marae’s water source and volume requirements.
+Along with providing on-site training and support, FILTEC deemed it crucial to create water treatment solutions that rural site owners could handle basic operation and maintenance for.

-The six communities sourced their water from local rivers, streams, springs, bore and rainwater supplies.
+The six communities obtained their water from nearby rivers, streams, springs, boreholes, and rainwater supplies.
 It was important to gain an understanding of each community’s connection to their ancient puna or water source to ensure the proposed solution complemented the natural water sources.

-The proposed solution for each marae was a modular water treatment plant inside a modest shed.
-The modular plants range in sizes – from 25 to 100 cubic metres – depending on water source, quality, and volume requirements.
-The modular solutions met the entire range of required capacities and treatment types, and were designed to be easy to install, operate and maintain.
+To cater to the unique requirements of each marae, FILTEC proposed a modular water treatment plant housed in a modest shed.
+These modular plants are available in sizes ranging from 25 to 100 cubic metres, depending on the water source, quality, and volume needs.
+Our modular solutions cover the entire range of required capacities and treatment types, designed for simple installation, operation, and maintenance.

-The six water treatment plants each consist of a leaf screen and first flush diverter (roof water), break tank, pump, pre-filtration, cartridge filtration and UV disinfection system.
-A wide range of contaminants in water requires a series of modular solutions and these process ‘building blocks’ were selected for each site based on the specific water treatment challenges.
+Each of the six water treatment plants comprises a leaf screen and first flush diverter (for roof water), break tank, pump, pre-filtration, cartridge filtration, and UV disinfection system.
+As different types of contaminants require different treatment processes, we selected these modular process building blocks for each site based on specific water treatment challenges.

 Cost-effectively fabricated and assembled in-house

-The modular plants were fabricated and assembled at our in-house manufacturing warehouse based in Auckland.
-Having an in-house facility allowed FILTEC to produce the required units cost-effectively and have a greater quality control.
-The completed modular treatment buildings were then delivered to each marae by road on a Hiab truck.
+Our modular plants were fabricated and assembled at our Auckland-based in-house manufacturing warehouse.
+This allowed us to produce the required units cost-effectively while maintaining greater quality control.
+Once completed, the modular treatment buildings were delivered to each marae via a Hiab truck on the road.

-FILTEC refined the construction methodology and optimised the delivery of the water treatment plants through the support of our local partners to install the detached building on-site.
+With support from our local partners, FILTEC refined the construction methodology and optimized the delivery of the water treatment plants.
+Our partners also aided in installing the detached building on-site.

-FILTEC was able to identify the most suitable technology to be easily and efficiently installed at the first six marae sites that met New Zealand drinking water standards.
-We successfully upgraded the water storage quantity able to be kept on site and significantly improved the water quality, making it safe for drinking.
-Working closely with hapū and iwi, FILTEC gained a greater understanding of the culture significance of water to those communities.
+FILTEC identified the most suitable technology that could be easily and efficiently installed at the first six marae sites, meeting New Zealand drinking water standards.
+We upgraded the on-site water storage capacity and significantly improved the water quality, making it safe for drinking.

-A significant asset to the successful delivery of the pilot programme was FILTEC’s local reseller partners to support the install and maintenance of the water treatment systems.
-FILTEC has 30+ local partners throughout New Zealand located in close proximity to rural communities.
-We are continuing as the lead water treatment supplier throughout the remainder of the Rural Drinking Water Supply programme, supported by our local partner network.
+Our local reseller partners played a vital role in the successful delivery of the pilot program, supporting the installation and maintenance of the water treatment systems.
+With 30+ local partners located in close proximity to rural communities throughout New Zealand, FILTEC is well-positioned to support the remainder of the Rural Drinking Water Supply program as the lead water treatment supplier, backed by our local partner network.